seb1k/networkmap.js/README.md

 ## Weathermap network tool

-A network weathermap to create a map of your network and request it build in PHP/Javasript.
+A network weathermap to create a map of your network and request it built in PHP/Javasript.

 ![screenshot](img/networkmap.png)